 NARRATOR: As an FBI profiler, Jim put those traits to good use on a number of different investigations.
 But I know what you’re thinking.
 How exactly did a specialty for tracking down child abductors and violent criminals lead Jim Clemente to the heart of an explosive, political scandal?

-CLEMENTE: That same type of skill-set that I developed in the Behavioral Analysis Unit was actually very useful in an array of different kinds of cases and situations, one of which is equivocal death investigations.
+JIM CLEMENTE: That same type of skillset that I developed in the Behavioral Analysis Unit was actually very useful in an array of different kinds of cases and situations, one of which is equivocal death investigations.

-NARRATOR: An equivocal death investigation is carried out at crime scenes where the details surrounding the manner of death is unclear.
-Cases like that of Vince Foster, the White House deputy counsel found dead from a gunshot wound in a park close to Washington, DC.
+NARRATOR: An equivocal death investigation is carried out at crime scenes where the details surrounding the manner of death are unclear.
+Cases like that of Vince Foster, the White House deputy counsel found dead from a gunshot wound in a park close to Washington, D.C.

-CLEMENTE: Vince Foster had been a litigation partner in the Rose Law Firm, the biggest law firm in Little Rock, Arkansas, where Hillary Clinton actually worked before she became the First Lady of the United States.
-And when Bill Clinton became President of the United States he brought Vince Foster into the White House counsel's office, and Vince Foster became one of the most prominent attorneys in the country at the time.
+JIM CLEMENTE: Vince Foster had been a litigation partner in the Rose Law Firm, the biggest law firm in Little Rock, Arkansas, where Hillary Clinton actually worked before she became the first lady of the United States.
+And when Bill Clinton became president of the United States he brought Vince Foster into the White House counsel's office, and Vince Foster became one of the most prominent attorneys in the country at the time.

 NARRATOR: But the relationship between the Clintons and Vince Foster was more than just professional.
 Bill and Vince were lifelong friends.
 They grew up on the same street in Arkansas and stayed close as Bill climbed the ranks from attorney general to governor.
 Vince Foster even taught the Clintons’ daughter, Chelsea, to swim.
 So, when Bill Clinton was elected as president, he wanted someone he could trust right at the heart of his new administration.

-CLEMENTE: So when they went to Washington, DC, the Clintons relied heavily on Vince Foster on policy making and to vet candidates and cabinet appointees.
+JIM CLEMENTE: So when they went to Washington, D.C., the Clintons relied heavily on Vince Foster on policy making and to vet candidates and cabinet appointees.

 NARRATOR: At the Rose Law Firm in Arkansas, Vince Foster’s reputation was unparalleled.
 He was a cherished, charismatic figure and his eventual appointment as deputy White House counsel was just the latest triumph in a career that had overflowed with them, but his introduction to the world of politics had proven rocky.

-CLEMENTE: During the beginning of the Clinton presidency, there were a number of scandals that had occurred and Vince Foster was very much tied to the Clintons in the midst of these scandals.
-There was the failed nomination of Zoe Baird.
+JIM CLEMENTE: During the beginning of the Clinton presidency, there were a number of scandals that had occurred, and Vince Foster was very much tied to the Clintons in the midst of these scandals.
+There was the failed nomination of Zoë Baird.

 NARRATOR: A corporate lawyer who was nominated by President Clinton for US Attorney General.
 Her employment of two undocumented immigrants, for childcare purposes, became the backbone of a political scandal known as ‘Nannygate’.
 It was a blemish on the reputation of the new president, and Vince Foster had overseen the vetting process.
 There were other upsets to follow.

-CLEMENTE: There was the Whitewater investment scandal ...
+JIM CLEMENTE: There was the Whitewater investment scandal.